Toulons at Ease Ex-All Blacks Nonu, Toeava Face Festive Clermont Feast - UrduPoint

 - 'It's time' - Collazo's men withdrew from last Friday's European Champions Cup trip to the Scarlets less than two hours before kick-off due to coronavirus concerns.

-After saying they were considering appealing the tournament organisers' decision to hand the Welsh region a 28-0 walkover win Collazo said a line had been written under the incident.
+After saying they were considering appealing the tournament organisers' decision to hand the Welsh region a 28-0 walkover win, Collazo said a line had been draw under the incident.

 "The objective is simple, which is to move on to the coming weekend and Clermont coming to us," Collazo said.

+It's easy to move on."
+French international centre Wesley Fofana will captain Clermont as he makes his first appearance following a three-month injury layoff.

+Fofana, 32, who has been sidelined with a thigh problem, has been given the honour to mark his 200th game with the club as Camille Lopez is rested.

-Elsewhere on a day with all seven games from the Top 14's matchday, Nonu and Toeava's former international team-mate Jerome Kaino's will be absent as Toulouse host Bordeaux-Begles.
+Elsewhere, Nonu and Toeava's former international team-mate Jerome Kaino will be absent as Toulouse host Bordeaux-Begles.

 "When you know it's time, it's time," he told the French Rugby Podcast.